-Students may park their vehicles in the lot designated for students behind Oregon Junior-Senior High School and the Blackhawk Center.
+Students may park their vehicles in the lot designated for students.
 Vehicles must be parked between the painted lines, and must be driven under the speed limit of 10 miles per hour while in the lot.
 Vehicles should be driven safely and must yield to pedestrians.
-Vehicles parked outside painted lines or designated parking spots may be ticketed or towed at the discretion of the school, at the vehicle owner's expense.
+Vehicles parked outside painted lines or designated student parking spots may be ticketed or towed at the discretion of the school, at the vehicle owner's expense.
 Students caught driving recklessly in the parking lot may be subject to disciplinary action.

-The lots designated school staff, personnel, and others designated by administration MAY NOT be used by students at any time.
+The lots designated by administration for school staff, personnel, and others MAY NOT be used by students at any time.
 Student vehicles parked in these lots may be ticketed or towed at the discretion of administration.

 The school is not responsible for student vehicles, any possessions left in them, or anything attached to the vehicles.
 STUDENTS PARK THEIR VEHICLES ON OR NEAR SCHOOL PROPERTY AT THEIR OWN RISK.
-Students should be aware their vehicles are not protected in any way while in the parking lot, and items of value should not be left in or near the vehicle while unattended.
+Students should be aware their vehicles are not protected in any way while in the parking lot and items of value should not be left in or near the vehicle while unattended.